-The insider advice on this page is brought to you by one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.

 Tom has sailed on more than 250 ships.
 From Alaska to French Polynesia to the Panama Canal, from the Douro to the Rhine to the Danube to the Mekong, if an ocean or river ship docks there, chances are he’s been—more than once!
 And his encyclopedic knowledge of the pros and cons of the different cabin types on different vessels will astound you.
 First he’ll help you pinpoint the right ship, cabin, and itinerary, then he’ll advise which private guides, group shore excursions, and flights will best suit your needs, all the while making sure you get the best value for your dollar.
 Finally, he’ll advocate strongly for you should anything go wrong.
 He has particular clout with river lines AmaWaterways, Amadeus, Scenic, Tauck River, Crystal River Cruises, Uniworld, and Viking, and with ocean lines Celebrity, Crystal, Holland America, MSC, Norwegian, Oceania, Royal Caribbean, Regent Seven Seas, Seabourn, and Windstar.

 Ships and Cabins

 The Norwegian Epic megaship is quite affordable.
 It offers top-notch onboard entertainment, lots of dining options, the most coveted ports, and a Nickelodeon kids’ program, all with rates starting under $100 per person per day.